github/docs/content/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/configuring-tag-protection-rules.md

 {% data reusables.repositories.sidebar-settings %}
 1. In the "Code and automation" section of the sidebar, click **{% octicon "tag" aria-hidden="true"%} Tags**.
 1. Click **New rule**.
 1. Under "Tag name pattern", type the pattern of the tags you want to protect.
+Tag protection rules use `fnmatch` syntax.
+For information about syntax options, see the [fnmatch documentation](https://ruby-doc.org/core-2.5.1/File.html#method-c-fnmatch).
 In this example, typing "\*" protects all tags.
 ![Screenshot of the "Protected tags / New rule" page.
 The example pattern `*` is shown with the "Add rule" button. ](/assets/images/help/repository/tag-protection-rule.png)
 1. Click **Add rule**.